AVL Tree | Heap | B- Tree | B+ Tree

 - Insert

-into a new leaf node, as it's the first element.Tree after inserting 10:
+10into a new leaf node, as it's the first element.Tree after inserting 10:

 Leaf Nodes: [10]Insert 20:

-since there's still space.Tree after inserting 20:
+20is added to the same leaf node as10since there's still space.Tree after inserting 20:

 Leaf Nodes: [10, 20]Insert 5:

-, but this causes the node to exceed its capacity (2 keys for order 3).- Split this leaf node:
+5is added to the leaf node containing10and20, but this causes the node to exceed its capacity (2 keys for order 3).- Split this leaf node:

 - The node is split around

-is in the right leaf node.Tree after inserting 5:
+10, making10the new root key.5is in the left leaf node, and10, 20is in the right leaf node.Tree after inserting 5:

 [10]/ \[5] [10, 20]Insert 6:

-in sorted order.Tree after inserting 6:
+6in sorted order.Tree after inserting 6:

 [10]/ \[5, 6] [10, 20]Insert 12: